hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 	<td><b>Orchestration (Heat)</b></td>
  	<td>HP Helion Orchestration service enables you to deploy and configure multiple composite cloud applications using template formats.
 It enables you to work with nested stacks, which are a mechanism of using built-in stack definitions for specific resource types.<br><br>
 	Users can create stacks, suspend and resume stacks, view information on stacks, view information on events, work with stack templates and infrastructure resources (such as servers, floating IPs, volumes, and security groups).<br><br>
-	<a href=" /helion/openstack/ga/services/orchestration/overview/">Learn more</a> about the Orchestration services.</td>
+	<a href="/helion/openstack/ga/services/orchestration/overview/">Learn more</a> about the Orchestration services.</td>
 	<td>Administrators can deploy and configure the OpenStack overcloud using the Orchestration service provided in the undercloud.</td>
 </tr>
 <!---